unwind/python-lzjb/README.md

 The size functions are mainly intended to help with creating suitable header data for compressed data.
 They support a simple variable-length integer encoding format which can be used to prepend compressed data with the size of the uncompressed, original, data.
 The compression/decompressions themselves do not support or expect any header data, that is up to the application to provide.

+The text below is extracted from the source code's docstrings by the [`docbuilder.py`](https://github.com/unwind/python-lzjb/blob/master/doc/docbuilder.py) program.

 ##Size encoding##
 <dl>
 <dt><tt>size_encode(size, dst = None)</tt></dt>